|

 Visiting Today

-Ridge continues to be a living church.
-Prayer, singing, and preaching occur in
+ane Ridge continues to be a living

-the Meeting House, a place of worship for many congregations and religious
+worship for many congregations and religious groups who come as welcome guests

-groups who come as welcome guests each year.
-Since the late 18th century and
+each year.
+Since the late 18th century and now, in the 21st century, worship

-and other gatherings have taken place in the church and on its grounds.
-Each
+place in the church and on its grounds.
+Each year thousands of travelers

-year thousands of travelers visiting Cane Ridge receive talks and tours from
+visiting Cane Ridge receive talks and tours from the curators.

 The graveyard, burial site of many of the early settlers and Barton Stone, has

 unique ledger stones.
-Barton Warren Stone is buried beneath a white
+Barton Warren Stone is buried beneath a white granite

-graveyard in about 1930.
+in about 1930.

 WELCOMING VISITING GROUPS